m4ngle/m4ngle/README.md

 ⋆ im offtab a lot even if i dont have it in my name so im sorry if i dont respond fast or at all ON MY LIFE its not intentional

 ⋆ PLEASE dont talk to me about religion , sexual things (jokes are okay if we're close, just dont say them CONSTANTLY) , or pop music

+ps i play ponytown on my school laptop.. sites such as patreon, atabook, and guns are blocked haha